theupdateframework/pep-on-pypi-with-tuf/README.rst

 Every year, PyPI administrators SHOULD sign for *root* and *targets* role keys.
 Automation will continuously sign for a timestamped, snapshot of all project.
-A `repository management`__ tool available that can sign metadata files, generate cryptographic keys, and manage a TUF repository.
+A `repository management`__ tool is available that can sign metadata files, generate cryptographic keys, and manage a TUF repository.

 __ https://github.com/theupdateframework/tuf/tree/develop/tuf#repository-management